 If you hate hearing about a great garage sale after it ends—especially an unlisted one you would have gone to—don't worry about it, do something about it.
 Check out the five best ways to learn about yard sales in your area.
 Be one of the first to know.

 If your city is big enough to have its own Craigslist page (or if you live in the suburb of one that does), that's usually where you'll find the most garage and yard sale listings.
 Craigslist lets sellers advertise yard sales for free and post photos of the merchandise.

 Finding garage sales on Craigslist is easy.
-Go to the main Craigslist page, and then find your city page using the options in column on the far right.
-Then, click on "garage sale" under the "for sale" heading in the center of the page.
+Go to the main Craigslist page, find your city page, then, click on "garage sale" under the "for sale" heading.

 If your city has lots of sales, you can even search the Craigslist garage sale listings for mentions of specific neighborhoods or merchandise types.

 Newspaper Classified Listings

 If your town is too small for Craigslist, your local newspaper is the prime place to find upcoming yard sales.
 Most papers have a designated section in the classifieds just for garage sale listings.

 And, even if your city has Craigslist, you should still check the newspaper classifieds, too.
 You will see some duplicates, but you will probably find exclusive listings.
 Computer-savvy folks are not the only people who hold yard sales.

 If you can, map your yard sale route in advance.
 Find a bunch of sales in a neighborhood and plan your time wisely.
 Get a jump on listings in the newspaper as fast as you can.